-This felony is very serious and can be even more problematic if the defendant has felony priors.
-Most people who are charged with misconduct involving weapons in Arizona have allegable felony prior convictions.
+This felony is very serious and can be even more problematic if the person charged has prior convictions.
+Most people who are charged with misconduct involving weapons in Arizona have prior convictions.

 An aggressive attorney can work to reduce pleas or work to get the case dismissed entirely.
 Obviously every case is different.
 That’s why it makes the most sense to meet in person, discuss your particular history, and then give concrete answers to your questions.